Department of Economics and Business Economics (ECON) provides teaching in a number of study programmes

 The AU Library also offers support to lecturers in relation to semester shelves, course literature, plagiarism, copyright etc.:

 An overview over the literature used in the course must be added to the course description.
 If the list is not ready by the time the course descriptions are published, you can always contact your study administrator at a later point to add it after publication.
-Otherwise, please make sure that the literature and curriculum for the exam is listed in Brightspace well in advance of the beginning of the semester in order to ensure the students have time to aquire the literature for the course and to ensure that the students are well aware of what the full curriculum for the exams are.
+Also, please make sure that the literature and curriculum for the exam are listed in Brightspace well in advance of the beginning of the semester in order to ensure the students have time to acquire the literature for the course and to ensure that the students are well aware of what the full curriculum for the exams is.

 Aarhus University is a campus university which means that teaching should take place on-site and not online.
 Students do not have a right to demand online sessions, and if you wish to use online components in your teaching, this will have to be approved by the relevant board of studies well in advance, i.e., before the publication of the course descriptions as the teaching form must be evident here.